Codecademy/docs/content/general/concepts/software-development-life-cycle/terms/iterative/iterative.md

  ---
 Title: 'Iterative Model'
-Description: 'The iterative approach to software development is a methodology that emphasizes the importance of incremental progress and continuous feedback in the software development lifecycle (SDLC).'
+Description: 'An approach to software development that emphasizes the importance of incremental progress and continuous feedback in the software development lifecycle (SDLC).'
 Subjects:
  - 'Mobile Development'
 'Web Development'